Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Washington stats and trends

-- In Washington's 11 games this season, it has four wins against the spread.
+- In Washington's 11 games this year, it has four wins against the spread.

-- So far this season, the Football Team have been installed as underdogs by a 2.5-point margin or more eight times and are 3-5 ATS in those games.
+- The Football Team have been underdogs by 1.5 points or more eight times this year and are 3-5 ATS in those matchups.

-- Washington's games this season have gone over the total in five out of 11 opportunities (45.5%).

 - When Washington records more than 26.8 points, it is 3-1 against the spread and 4-0 overall.

-- Washington is 3-3 against the spread and 4-2 overall when the team amasses over 360.5 yards.
+- Washington is 3-3 against the spread and 4-2 overall when the team picks up more than 360.5 yards.

-- The Football Team have turned the ball over 16 times this season, four more turnovers than the Raiders have forced (12).
+- The Football Team have turned the ball over four more times (16 total) than the Raiders have forced a turnover (12) this season.

 Home and road insights

-- At home this year, Las Vegas has two wins against the spread and is 3-3 overall.
+- Las Vegas has two wins against the spread, and is 3-3 overall, at home this season.

-- Washington is 2-3 overall, with two wins against the spread, on the road.
+- Washington is 2-3 overall, with two wins against the spread, away from home.

+- Away from home, the Football Team are unbeaten ATS (1-0) as 1.5-point underdogs or more.

-- This year, in five away games, Washington has gone over the total three times.
+- Washington has gone over the total in three of five road games this year.

 Powered by Data Skrive.